sajmonekk191/README.md/README.md

 - 🔭 I’m currently working on making the best software for myself
 - 🌱 I’m currently learning advanced Python and C# programming
-- 💬 Ask me about anything tech-related, especially C# and Linux
+- 💬 Ask me about anything tech-related, especially C#
 - 📫 How to reach me: [sn@voidgear.space](mailto:sn@voidgear.space)
 - ⚡ Fun fact: I am working in Windows but I hate it!